mudzereli/DMMaps/README.md

 # DMMaps

-An in-browser SVG map viewer for MUD area data.
-Drop in a JSON file containing area and room definitions and the app renders an interactive grid map with multi-floor support, pan/zoom, room selection, and position persistence.
+An in-browser SVG map viewer for Dark Mists area data.
+The app renders an interactive grid map with multi-floor support, pan/zoom, room selection, and position persistence.

 ## File structure